-The sixth Pioneer in Simulation Award was presented to Professor Ronald Harden at IMSH 2020.
+The sixth Pioneer in Simulation Award was presented to Daniel Raemer at IMSH 2020.
 Dr. Raemer was selected as this year’s award recipient for his many innovations and accomplishments in advancing the field of simulation and especially for his vision to start a professional simulation society, his efforts to bring it into existence, and his leadership as the founding President of SSH.

 The fifth Pioneer in Simulation Award was presented to Professor Ronald Harden at IMSH 2019.
 Professor Harden’s pioneering work in medical education has had enormous impact around the world.
 His work has advanced simulation-based education and assessment across the breadth of healthcare professions.

 The fourth annual Pioneer in Simulation Award was presented to Dr. David Gaba at IMSH 2017.
 Dr. Gaba developed the technology for one of the first human patient simulators; was a critical force in bringing simulation to teamwork in healthcare; and was the founding editor-in-chief of the premier journal for scholarship in simulation, Simulation in Healthcare.